All Episodes

 Somebody, a committee.

-Why they picking Hamilton.
+Why are they picking Hamilton?

-You think it's the anti-Trump Pence thing?
+You think it's the anti-Trump pinch thing?

-You don't think that it's possible that the people at the NFL don't even know about that.
+You don't think that it's possible that the people at the NFL don't even know about that?

 They just think the whole country loves Hamilton because if it happens in New York, it's happening everywhere.